arashabadi/cm4ai_codefest2025/README.md

 3. Now let's prepare the data for input of subcell

-We will sort 10 first images from paclitaxel channels for hpacellseg input.
+We will select 10 first images from paclitaxel channels for hpacellseg input > [Access the data](https://github.com/arashabadi/cm4ai_codefest2025/tree/main/data)

 4. Run hpacellseg (Rebecca)